*to play music on the audio player go to site settings and click "allow" for sound

 The matrixes of a material's inherent grid organize new and additional information.
 Process becomes indistinguishable from finished work: the matrix and its print become one in the same.
 I think of the matrix as the underlying structure that can be found in memes, and in combining elements such as text, image, sequins, grids, and tape, I privilege process as an entry point into the complex nature of memes structurally.
 Manipulating grids reveals their capacity to store and embed information.
 By working with multiples, I complicate information organization, making the work self-referential and interconnected, mirroring online information structures.
 I explore trends and virality through the self-referential nature of the grid and the matrix, where elements of a work's source are embedded in its making and reflected in its matrix.
 Iconography is embedded in these complex structures; and they continue to be appropriated.

-The presence of the black figure is abstracted not only through my hand or use of technology such as printing, photoshop, or image transfer but also by way of carrying the history / digital legacy of the many manipulations it went through before it appears in my work.
+The presence of the black figure is often abstracted in my work, not only through my hand or use of technology such as printing, photoshop, or image transfer but also by way of carrying the history / digital legacy of the many manipulations an image went through before it crosses my path.
 My work draws comparison between the virality of images on social media and the fast fashion industry, both of which operate in cycles.

 My concern with the matrix is a response to trends and virality as it relates to repetition, mutation, and imitation.
 Compressing and flattening visual information challenges traditional painting's illusory depth.
 By disrupting conventional techniques, this approach defies how paintings typically transport audiences into imagined worlds.
 Instead, it creates a complex "third space" through dense, multilayered information embeddings that strategically subvert and reimagine artistic mythmaking.
 The work is a provocative, defiant reimagining of spatial perception, where compression itself becomes an artistic intervention.